MKLab-ITI/pygrank/documentation/graph_filters.md

 A Personalized PageRank power method algorithm.
 The constructor initializes the PageRank scheme parameters.

 Args:
  * *alpha:* Optional.
 1-alpha is the bias towards the personalization.
-Default value is 0.85.
+Default alpha value is 0.85 for historyical reasons.
+However, in large graphs it is often preferred to set this argument to 0.9.
  * *use_quotient:* Optional.
 If True (default) performs a L1 re-normalization of ranks after each iteration.
 This significantly speeds up the convergence speed of symmetric normalization (col normalization preserves the L1 norm during computations on its own).
 Provide `pygrank.Postprocessor` or other callable instances to adjust node scores after each iteration.
 Can pass False or None to ignore this functionality and make recursive filter outcome equal to its expansion.
  * *preprocessor:* Optional.
 Method to extract a scipy sparse matrix from a networkx graph.
 If None (default), pygrank.algorithms.utils.preprocessor is used with keyword arguments automatically extracted from the ones passed to this constructor.
  * *convergence:* Optional.
 The ConvergenceManager that determines when iterations stop.
 If None (default), a ConvergenceManager is used with keyword arguments automatically extracted from the ones passed to this constructor.